kylewang1999/Blood_cell_classification_kaggle/note.md

 ## Bug Journal

 1. When working locally with pathlib's list(Path.glob()), the path needs to be global path.
 Otherwise will produce empty list.

+2. ```AttributeError: 'str' object has no attribute 'size'``` Change view() to reshape()

-2. In utils, replace view() with reshape().
+3. In utils, replace view() with reshape().
 This is a pytorch version issue

-3. In utils.load(): If using CPU, need to replace model.load_state_dict w/ torch.load()
+4. In utils.load(): If using CPU, need to replace model.load_state_dict w/ torch.load()

-4. [CUDA out of memory](https://pytorch.org/docs/stable/notes/faq.html) -- batch size too large
+5. [CUDA out of memory](https://pytorch.org/docs/stable/notes/faq.html) -- batch size too large

-5. CUDA out of memory after changing batch size, while testing on colab - Loop thru test_queue inside of torch.no_grad()
+6. CUDA out of memory after changing batch size, while testing on colab - Loop thru test_queue inside of torch.no_grad()

-6. In train(), infer(), change top 5 to top2, since there are only 4 clases to predict.
+7. In train(), infer(), change top 5 to top2, since there are only 4 clases to predict.

-7. error: unrecognized arguments while running train.py with cluster/train.sh bash script.
+8. error: unrecognized arguments while running train.py with cluster/train.sh bash script.
 Quick fix: execute using .yaml file instead.

-8. Upon restart, import numpy in .py files result in ```ModuleNotFoundError: No module named 'numpy'```.
+9. Upon restart, import numpy in .py files result in ```ModuleNotFoundError: No module named 'numpy'```.
 [Stackoverflow](https://stackoverflow.com/a/40186317):

 > a) Make sure you are choosing the anaconda python interpreter
 > b) Try ```conda install numpy``` if step 1 doesn't solve the problem